alehuo/clubhouse-backend/README.md

 ## Running tests & calculating code coverage

 To run tests, run `yarn test`.
 To calculate code coverage, run `yarn coverage`.
-On your project root directory, run `yarn serve-coverage` and navigate to `http://localhost:5000` to see the coverage report.
+On your project root directory, run `yarn view-coverage` to see the coverage report.

 ## API routes